What is Orientation?

 - 10:30 a.m. - 5:00 p.m. – Day Trips

-- Students have the option of participating in a rafting trip, going to Red Lodge and the Yellowstone Wildlife Sanctuary, or exploring campus in Billings.
+- Students have the option of participating in a rafting trip, going to Red Lodge and the Yellowstone Wildlife Sanctuary, or exploring campus and the Billings community.

 - 10:30 a.m. - 5:00 p.m. – Veteran Day Trip